fourchain40/NK_Repo/README.md

 # Repository - Ninaad Kundu

 Welcome to my project repository!
 This repository contains older projects that I've worked on earlier in my academic and professional journey.
-For my most recent and impactful work, check out the **four featured projects** on my [website](naadkundu.com).

 ## Recent Projects

 These projects were added more recently and showcase a variety of data science applications: